3lvia/cli/docs/examples.md

 3lv scan -S CRITICAL my-cool-image
 ```

-#### Scan a Docker image for vulnerabilities and output the results to JSON and Markdown
+#### Scan a container for vulnerabilities and output the results to JSON and Markdown

 ```bash
 3lv scan --formats json,markdown my-cool-image